dczmer/davelab/_TODO.md

 TODO:

+- finish content already laid out
+- section for newer command line tools and alternatives:
+  * fzf, rg/ag, fd, bat
+  * move jq section here
 - fictional scenario and file system to run all examples/labs over:
   * the examples are more effective if you don't have to first create 30 json files to search through
   * a simple 'project' structure gives us some motivation/justification for doing various actions
   * provides a test bed and foundation to build the labs on
-- finish content already laid out
 - add a new section on prototyping and personal projects and development
+- `cheet sheets`, labs, and resources/links at the end of every module
+- i feel like it needs some silly pictures of cats and some humor...

+Updates:

+- new "side-by-side" image
+- replace images with `ls -all` typo
+- image captions and alt text

+Project/site:

 - dynamic menu, course navigation (up/down/contents/next/prev)
 - create custom collections_dir "courses"
 - run better accessibility audit